 Energy and industry.

 The (insufficient) production of electricity is mostly water-powered due to the large power plant near the Kainji Dam, on the River Niger.

-There are oil refineries at Warri, Kaduna and at Alesa Eleme near Port Harcourt, with a new plant under construction near Lagos.
+There are oil refineries at Warri, Kaduna, Alesa Eleme near Port Harcourt, in the Niger Delta, with two more new plants under construction near Lagos and in the Niger Delta.
 Nitrogenous fertilizers are produced at Onne.
 The steel-making industry is centred around Ajaokuta and Aladja; the metal-working industry produces tin (at Jos) and lead and aluminium (at Port Harcourt).
 Cement and textile factories are widespread.
 There are large car-assembly plants at Lagos, Kaduna and Enugu.
+Companies active in information technology and communications are concentrated in Lagos.
 There are also tyre (in Lagos), paper (in Oku Iboku, Jebba and Iwopin), cigarette (in Ilorin, Ibadan, Port Harcourt and Zaria), beer (in Kaduna, Abeokuta, Ikeja, Aba and Umuahia), sugar (in Bacita), wood (in Calabar, Sapele and Epe) and oil factories (in Kano, Zaria, Maiduguri, Ikeja, Koko and Port Harcourt).

 |granite||15 000||1000 t||2015|

 |- thermal||23 792.34||M kWh||2016|

 |- thermal||8 458||1000 kW||2016|

 |total net generation||29 351.34||M kWh||2016|

 |total installed capacity||10 519||1000 kW||2016|